imarban/pget/README.md

-pget - MULTITHREAD IMPLEMENTATION BRANCH
+pget - Multithread Implementation branch
 ======

 Python program that emulates the wget linux command.
 This program allows